 When you do not get enough sleep, your body releases more of the stress hormone cortisol.
 In excess amounts, cortisol can break down collagen deposit in the skin thus making the skin aged.

 Sleep loss also causes the body to under-produce the human growth hormone.
 The human growth hormone has an important role in promoting growth hormones.
 It also plays a part in increasing muscle mass, thickening the skin, and strengthening bones.
 It is usually released during deep sleep i.e. slow wave sleep.
 It is our body’s natural way of repairing and renewing our body.

-7. SLEEPINESS MAKES YOU LOSE FOCUS AND DECREASES ATTENTION SPAN
+7. SLEEP DEPRIVATION MAKES YOU UNFOCUSED AND SHOTENS ATTENTION SPAN

 If you want to keep your memory sharp and good, you really ought to get plenty of sleep.

 In 2009, researchers determined that a specific type of brain wave called ‘sharp wave ripples’ is responsible for consolidating memory as well as transferring short term memory (hippocampus) to long term memory (neocortex of the brain).
 This process is critical for us to learn a skill or knowledge.
 Sharp wave ripples occur mostly during the deepest levels of sleep.

 8. SLEEP DEPRIVATION CAN LEAD TO WEIGHT GAIN

 When it comes to body weight, consistent research has shown that the lack of sleep is related to an increase in hunger and appetite, and possibly to obesity.
 According to a 2004 study, people who sleep less than six hours a day were almost 30 percent more likely to become obese than those who slept seven to nine hours.